 Your OtO device comes with a partial charge, but we recommend that you charge the device overnight using the provided wall plug prior setting up for the first time.

-- If the LED indicates solid red, this means the device is successfully charging.
+- Hardware version 6014-C and 6014-CS: If the LED indicates solid red, this means the device is successfully charging.
 Note that once the battery is full, the light will turn off.

 Step 2: Choose a location